-Children who report abuse to a teacher (or other member of staff or volunteer) must be listened to and heard, whatever form their attempts to communicate their worries may take.
+Pupils who report abuse to a teacher (or other member of staff or volunteer) must be listened to and heard, whatever form their attempts to communicate their worries may take.
 You should engage the DSL or a DDSL in this process as soon as is practicable.
 The following points give guidance on how to deal with a child who makes an allegation or reports an allegation:

-- The child should be listened to but not interviewed or asked to repeat the account - Avoid questions, particularly leading questions - The child should not be interrupted when recalling significant events - All information should be noted carefully immediately following the conversation, including details such as timing, setting, who was present and what was said, in the child's own words.
-The account obtained should be recorded verbatim or as near as possible - Care should be taken not to make assumptions about what the child is saying or to make interpretations or decisions about whether or not abuse has occurred - 'Listened to' means just that; on no account should suggestions be made to children as to alternative explanations for their worries - Advice or promises must not be given to the child other than the assurance that they have done the right thing in telling you and that you will be passing on their concern to the relevant person - At all times the child's wishes and feelings must be respected as far as the law allows - The written record of the allegations should be signed, time-stamped and dated by the person who received them as soon as practicable, although priority should always be given to referring the incident to external agencies if required - These notes should be uploaded onto MyConcern as soon as possible after the disclosure - All evidence (e.g. scribbled notes, mobile phones containing text messages, clothing and computers) must be safeguarded and preserved so they can be passed on to the DSL/DDSL intact - All actions subsequently taken should be recorded with dates, times and signature.
-It is particularly important that if a disclosure is logged directly on MyConcern, the date and time of the disclosure is recorded as the time it actually took place rather than the time of it being logged - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+- The child must should be listened to but not interviewed or asked to repeat the account - Avoid questions, particularly leading questions - The child should not be interrupted when recalling significant events - All information should be noted carefully immediately following the conversation, including details such as timing, setting, who was present and what was said, in the child's own words.
+The account obtained should be recorded verbatim or as near as possible - Care should be taken not to make assumptions about what the child is saying or to make interpretations or decisions about whether or not abuse has occurred - 'Listened to' means just that; on no account should suggestions be made to children as to alternative explanations for their worries - Advice or promises must not be given to the child other than the assurance that they have done the right thing in telling you and that you will be passing on their concern to the relevant person - At all times the child's wishes and feelings must be respected as far as the law allows.
+Victims should be taken seriously, kept safe and never made to feel that they are creating a problem by reporting abuse, sexual violence or sexual harassment as their children's rights may be breached as set out in the Human Rights Act (1998). - These notes should be uploaded onto MyConcern as soon as possible after the disclosure - All evidence (e.g. scribbled notes, mobile phones containing text messages, clothing and computers) must be safeguarded and preserved so they can be passed on to the DSL/DDSL intact - All actions subsequently taken should be recorded with dates, times and signature.
+It is particularly important that if a disclosure is logged directly on MyConcern, the date and time of the disclosure is recorded as the time it actually took place rather than the time of it being logged

+- All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report (KCSIE 2022 para 18) - All staff should be aware that some children may not feel ready or know how to talk about abuse, not recognise their experiences as harmful, or feel embarrassed humiliated or threatened bu this should not stop staff from having a 'professional curiosity' and speaking to the DSL if they have any concerns about the child.
+Nor should a victim ever be made to feel ashamed for making a report (KCSIE 2023 para 18) - All staff should be aware that some children may not feel ready or know how to talk about abuse, not recognise their experiences as harmful, or feel embarrassed humiliated or threatened bu this should not stop staff from having a 'professional curiosity' and speaking to the DSL if they have any concerns about the child.

-N.B The school does not require parental consent to make a referral to social services but will seek to engage parents in the process unless doing so is likely to put the child at further risk.
+N.B The school does not require consent from a family to make a referral to social services but will seek to engage the family in the process unless doing so may put the child at further risk.
 In this circumstance there would be a discussion with the local authority children's social care team first.
 The DSL will normally discuss any concerns about a child with their parents or carers in the event of a suspicion or disclosure.